opnfv/dovetail/docs/testing/user/userguide/testing_guide.rst

    * Profile Tab

      * This page shows your account info after you sign in.

+     * There are 3 different roles: administrator, user and reviewer.

 Updating Dovetail or a Test Suite
 ---------------------------------